 If you’re not a fan of the winter wonderland theme, then you can go for the warm, but classic Christmas look.
 Create a cozy environment using yellow lights or candles, green Christmas trees, and red furnishings.

-The following window from Stockmann department store is a great example of a warm Christmas display done right.
+The following window is a great example of a warm Christmas display done right.

 2. Opt for a more modern look